Homeomorphisms between compact subsets of real numbers: Introduction

-Recall that a set $Y\subseteq \mathbb R$ is regularly closed if and only if $Y$ is closed and the union of all $Y$-intervals is dense in $Y$.
-As noted in \cite{bkp}, some topological properties of a regularly closed subset $Y\subseteq \mathbb R$ can be described by properties of the ordered space $(\mathcal Q_Y, <)$.
+A set $Y\subseteq \mathbb R$ is regularly closed if and only if $Y$ is closed and the union of all $Y$-intervals is dense in $Y.$ As noted in \cite{bkp}, some topological properties of a regularly closed subset $Y\subseteq \mathbb R$ can be described by properties of the ordered space $(\mathcal Q_Y, <)$.
 This includes results from \cite{bkp} such as Theorem 9, Proposition 10, Corollaries 12, 13 and 15, and Lemma 16.

-Our notation is standard, compare \cite{bkp}, \cite{enge}, \cite{si} or \cite{ss}.
-For example, if $X$ is a topological space, then its $\alpha$-th derivative is denoted as $X^{(\alpha)}$.
-If $\mathcal X$ is a set which is ordered by the transitive relation $<$, then $(\mathcal X,<)$ is called an \textit{ordered space}.
-But the topology induced on $\mathcal X$ by $<$ is called the \textit{order topology}, see \cite[pp. 56-57]{enge} and compare \cite[p.
+If $\mathcal X$ is a set which is linearly ordered by a relation $<$, then $(\mathcal X,<)$ is briefly called an \textit{ordered space}.
+The topology induced on $\mathcal X$ by $<$ is called the \textit{order topology}, see \cite[pp. 56-57]{enge} and compare \cite[p.
 66]{ss}.
 An increasing bijection between ordered spaces is called an \textit{isomorphism}.
 If $(\mathcal Q, <)$ and $(\mathcal P, <)$ are ordered spaces, then the \textit{lexicographic order} on $\mathcal Q \times \mathcal P$ is defined by $(a,b) < (c,d)$ whenever $a<c$, or whenever $a=c$ and $b<d$.
-We also assume that any family $\mathcal B$ of pairwise disjoint intervals of an ordered space $(\mathcal Q, <)$ can be ordered by extending the relation $<$, just as we do for $\mathcal Q_Y$.
+The remaining notions relevant to our purposes are defined just before we use them for the first time.
+Other notions and notation are standard, compare \cite{bkp}, \cite{enge}, \cite{si} or \cite{ss}.